 What’s better?
 A clean desk or a cluttered desk?
 That’s a great question!
 The debate on which is best has been going on for years, and to be honest, scientists are still stumped.
 However, having a clean, well-organized workspace does reap some pretty awesome benefits.

-Clear a space on your desk to take notes and let’s learn about the many advantages of having a clean office environment.
+Clear a space on your desk to take notes, and let’s learn about the many psychological benefits of having a clean and organized desk.

 Overall, a disorganized desk will lead to misplaced documents, lost information, and clutter.
 Keeping your desk clean will allow you to find what you need, when you need it, without adding stress to the mix!

 - An office keyboard can have up to 7,500 bacteria.